Inventory Control with Modulated Demand and a Partially Observed Modulation Process: Abstract

-\ABSTRACT{ We consider a periodic review inventory control problem having an underlying modulation process that affects demand and that is partially observed by the uncensored demand process and a novel additional observation data (AOD) process.
-Letting $K$ be the reorder cost, we present a condition, A1, which is a generalization of the Veinott attainability assumption, that guarantees the existence of an optimal myopic base stock policy if $K = 0$ and the existence of an optimal $(s, S)$ policy if $K > 0$, where both policies depend on the belief function of the modulation process.
-Assuming A1 holds, we show that (i) when $K = 0$, the value of the optimal base stock level is constant within regions of the belief space and that these regions can be described by a finite set of linear inequalities and (ii) when $K > 0$, the values of $s$ and $S$ and upper and lower bounds on these values are constant within regions of the belief space and that these regions can be described by a finite set of linear inequalities.
-Computational procedures for $K\geq 0$ are outlined, and results for the $K = 0$ case are presented when A1 does not hold.
-Special cases of this inventory control problem include problems considered in the Markov-modulated demand and Bayesian updating literatures. } \KEYWORDS{partially observed, nonstationary demand, myopic optimality, base stock policy, POMDP} \SUBJECTCLASS{Inventory/production: uncapacitated production planning under stochastic demands with partial observability, Dynamic Programming: partially observed Markov decision process}
+We consider a periodic review inventory control problem having an underlying modulation process that affects demand and that is partially observed by the uncensored demand process and a novel additional observation data (AOD) process.
+We present an attainability condition, AC, that guarantees the existence of an optimal myopic base stock policy if the reorder cost $K=0$ and the existence of an optimal $(s, S)$ policy if $K>0$, where both policies depend on the belief function of the modulation process.
+Assuming AC holds, we show that (i) when $K=0$, the value of the optimal base stock level is constant within regions of the belief space and that each region can be described by two linear inequalities and (ii) when $K>0$, the values of $s$ and $S$ and upper and lower bounds on these values are constant within regions of the belief space and that these regions can be described by a finite set of linear inequalities.
+A heuristic and bounds for the $K=0$ case are presented when AC does not hold.
+Special cases of this inventory control problem include problems considered in the Markov-modulated demand and Bayesian updating literatures.